ombori/grid-docs/grid-signals/states-and-events.md

 ```

 # getSpaceState
-Returns the current space state as a promise.
+Returns the current space-state as a promise.
 <!-- tabs:start -->
 ## **React**
 ```js